 “So if the Son sets you free, you really will be free.” — John 8:36

-Form two teams and then take off your shoes and throw them into two separate team piles.
+Split into two teams and then take off your shoes and throw them into two separate team piles.
 Keep track of where your shoes are while someone from the other team takes 30 seconds to tie all of the shoelaces together.
-On the leader’s command, the first group to untie their shoe pile wins.
+On the leader’s command, the first group to untie their shoes wins.

 - What was the hardest part of getting your shoes untangled and freed up?

-Everybody wants you to play well as an athlete—including you!
-It can be easy to feel sad and frustated.
+Everybody has expectations for you as an athlete—including you!
+It can be especially easy to feel trapped by the world’s expectations for your life.
 Expectations means what other people think you should be and how you should act.
-But trusting God first will allow you to feel free to do your best no matter what.
+But trusting God’s plan and embracing your identity in Christ will allow you to stay untangled and free to do your best no matter what.

-That was Jesus’ message to the people who believed He was God’s Son:
+That was His message to the people who believed He was God’s Son:

 “If you continue in my word, you really are my disciples.
 You will know the truth, and the truth will set you free.” — John 8:31–32

-When you give up everything to God, you are free to do your best no matter what.
-Here are three benefits you will have through God’s greater freedom:
+When you surrender everything to God, you can fully embrace your identity in Christ and become free to do your best no matter what.